 They aren’t especially well-suited for bird-dog work, as their desire to retrieve is rarely very well developed.
 Some will play fetch with a tennis ball, but they rarely exhibit the compulsion to retrieve things the way Labrador Retrievers and other hunting breeds do.

 All dogs should be given a safe, durable and fun chew toy.
-This not only gives them a chance to exercise their natural chewing instincts, it’ll also give them something to do when they’re bored.
+This not only gives them a chance to exercise their natural chewing instincts, but it’ll also give them something to do when they’re bored.

-And puppies definitely need chew toys to help cope with the pain and frustration that occurs during the teething process.
+And Shepsky puppies definitely need chew toys to help cope with the pain and frustration that occurs during the teething process.

-But, German Shepherd Husky mixes are big dogs with strong jaws and determined minds.
+German Shepherd Husky mixes are big dogs with strong jaws and determined minds.

 This means that you can’t just toss them any old chew toy and expect it to last.
 Instead, you’ll need an extra-heavy-duty chew toy, that is built to take whatever your pet can dish out.

 And don’t forget: Substandard chew toys can actually represent a safety hazard.
 You don’t want your dog to break off a piece of rubber, plastic or rope, as he could choke or suffer from an intestinal tear or obstruction.

 Do your dog a favor and get him a chew toy you know will last.